Essofore - a document store powered by semantic search

 Top 3 Problems Solved

-• Security: Your data is never sent outside your perimeter.
+- Security: Your data never leaves your AWS VPC.
+No SaaS vendor has access to your documents — ever.
+Critical for healthcare, fintech, legaltech, and any team with a CISO.
 Do you trust third parties will not mine your data?
 How safe do you think your data is with them?
 Have you read their data leak and compromise reports [1, 2, 3]?
 What compensation are they providing you if your data is hacked?
 The best way to protect your data is not to give it away.

 Top 10 Highlights